 The CEO promotes a culture within the agency that facilitates excellence and continual improvement.
 ChildNet allocates sufficient resources to lead and facilitate the collection and analysis of data.
-ChildNet created an internal dashboard to assist case managers and supervisors with their every-day duties.
-ChildNet is in the process of developing new internal dashboards that will allow staff, from the CEO to case managers, one place to view all necessary client data in a more accessible format.
+ChildNet utilizes mobile apps and data reports to assist case managers and supervisors with their every-day duties.
+Various Data reports are gathered from FSFN and disseminated on a daily, weekly, monthly, and quarterly basis.
+ChildNet is also in the process of developing/updating new internal dashboards that will allow staff, from the CEO to case managers, one place to view all necessary client data in a more accessible format.